calebschoepp/caleb-www/content/blog/2022-halfway-check-in.md

 ### Health

-I've had some trouble with physical and mental health problems over 2021.
+> I've had some trouble with physical and mental health problems over 2021.
 Looking forward to 2022 I want to take a more holistic approach to my health, or in other words, I want to do a lot of yoga.

+2022 has largely been a good year for my health -- both mental and physical.
+At the start of the year I was doing daily yoga and reaped commensurate benefits.
+Although I've since stopped doing daily yoga I'm going to count this as a success.
+I've developed a love for yoga and have it my back pocket now for days when I'm feeling physically stiff or mentally frayed.

+In late May I began consistently weightlifting with the [Stronglifts 5x5](https://stronglifts.com/5x5/) program and have been **really** enjoying it.
+I've had multiple failed attempts at starting to lift in the past but it really seems to be sticking this time.
+I'm two months in and I still get excited to go to the gym every morning.
+Spending some time with a trainer at the start was really helpful for solidifying proper form (which was a big challenge for me in the past).
+As of July 21 I'm lifting: TODO

 {{< begin_task_list >}}

-- [ ] Build a habit of doing yoga multiple times a week.
+- [x] Build a habit of doing yoga multiple times a week.
 - [ ] Do a mix of body weight exercises at home and weightlifting at the gym.
 - [ ] Keep biking and training for a century.